Modeling RF Front End in Radar System Simulation

 Similar changes are also implemented in the receiver side.

-The second example is adopted from Automotive Adaptive Cruise Control Using FMCW and MFSK Technology.
+The second example is adapted from Automotive Adaptive Cruise Control Using FMCW and MFSK Technology (Radar Toolbox).
 However, this model uses a triangle sweep waveform instead so the system can estimate range and speed simultaneously.
 At the top level, the model is similar to what gets built from Phased Array System Toolbox.
 Once executed, the model shows the estimated range and speed values that matches the distance and relative speed of the target car.

 However, similar to the first example, the transmitter and receiver subsystems are now built with RF Blockset blocks.